AnnaRobinson/new_relic_insights/doc/inserting.md

 value would be pulled from the callback you defined.

-Note that the schema and help text you provide for your custom attributes informs the Entity API about what attributes are available on Insight entities.
+Note that the schema and help text you provide for your custom attributes inform the Entity API about what attributes are available on Insight entities.
 This, in turn, informs Views and EntityFieldQuery about what you can use to filter your Insights queries.